s1023030/python3-Othello/README.md

 ```

 ## To do
-1. Add the GUI for selecting agent algorithms.	(which will display the selections based on config)
+1. Add new AI algorithms.
-2. Add the new algorithms.
+2. Add the AI selection UI for CvP mode
+3. There is a bug when user press "Start" without key in how many times they want to play on CvC mode's selection page